anshumanNitk/Placement_Portal/README.md

 # CDC Placement Portal

-This is my completed task of iris recruitment, CDC Placement Portal.
+This is my completed task, CDC Placement Portal.
 All major features are included in this project.